gingerbeardman/gingerbeardman.github.io/_posts/2022-01-30-using-rss-to-create-saved-searches-for-any-website.md

 ---
 layout: post
-title: 'Creating saved searches for any website using RSS'
+title: 'Using RSS to create saved searches for any website'
 tags:
 - rss
 - hack